balakrishnanc/trfilter/README.md

     upgrade    Initialize or upgrade roaming filter with suggestions
 ```

+The `check` option checks if the filter rule path matches any file or directory under the current path.
+The `suggest` command recursively scans the current path for suggesting additional files and directories to be ignored by `Tresorit`.
+The `upgrade` commands adds such suggestions to the roaming filter.

 ## Caveats

 _It is my first attempt to write more than a simple one-file program in rust.
 Constructive feedback is always welcome!_